 Violet’s Tips for Using

-For optimal results, use this face wash once in the morning and at night before bed.
+For optimal results, use this face wash in the morning and at night before bed.
 Simply spray a small amount into your hands, lather onto your damp face, and rinse with warm water.

 FAQs